 best values in public colleges, according to Kiplinger’s Personal Finance magazine.

-The chart show total Cost of Attendance (COA).
+The chart shows total Cost of Attendance (COA).
 Your financial need for financial aid purposes is equal to the COA minus your Expected Family Contribution (EFC).

 Please note, many of the costs below such as books and supplies, transportation, and miscellaneous personal expenses, are not paid to the University, but to the seller or provider of the service.
 Also, room and board for off-campus and commuter students is paid by the student directly to the landlord, property manager, or family member.
 For detailed information regarding tuition, please visit Student Accounts.

 You can also estimate your cost of attendance by using our online calculator.

 The table below illustrates the estimated cost of attendance for an undergraduate student enrolled for 15 hours for fall and spring semesters.

 The table below illustrates the estimated cost of attendance for a graduate student enrolled for 9 hours for fall and spring semesters.